Adelaide Street Circuit

 The Adelaide Street Circuit (also known as the Adelaide Parklands Circuit) is a temporary street circuit in the East Parklands adjacent to the Adelaide central business district in South Australia, Australia.

 The 3.780 km "Grand Prix" version of the track hosted eleven Formula One Australian Grand Prix events from 1985 to 1995, as well as an American Le Mans Series endurance race on New Year's Eve in 2000 (Race of a Thousand Years).
 Between 1999 and 2020 and again from 2022, a shortened 3.219 km version of the circuit has been used for the Adelaide 500 touring car race.
-A sprint version of the circuit was used after 2014.
+It is also being used by the Adelaide Motorsport Festival.